Step-by-Step Guide to Reliable Quantitative Western Blot Data

 Quantitative analysis Western blot data

-This systematic guide helps you understand the most critical aspects in getting accurate, precise results.
-Take an in-depth look at the core concepts of Western blots — including linear range, housekeeping proteins (HKPs), and proper normalization techniques.
-Empirical calculations of the amount of protein to load onto a gel are highly important: ensuring that this amount is within the linear range can help ensure that your quantitation is accurate.
-You can also use an HKP, or single endogenous reference protein, as an internal loading control (ILC) but must first validate it.
+You can also use an HKP, or single endogenous reference protein, as an internal loading control (ILC), but you must validate it first.
 This makes sure that you have no variability in HKP expression that can introduce error into your analysis.
 Additionally, learn how to use normalization techniques to correct for unavoidable and small variations, such as sample concentration or cell number.
 By establishing a solid foundation and deep comprehension of these concepts, sources of error in your experimentation become minimal.
 Consequently, this guide can help enhance your data reproducibility and increase the likelihood of publication.

 Combined Linear Range (CLR) detection of Total protein extract and OCT-4 in HEK293T cells.
 4-fold dilution of cell extracts from HEK293T untreated control (a’-a”) as well as knockdown HEK293T (experimental) (b-b”) category were loaded onto 10% Bis-Tris gel (NP0303BOX) and run under the MOPS buffer system.
 All the blots were incubated with Revert 700 Total Protein Stain (LI-COR P/N 926-11010) to visualize total protein extract in each lane.
 Subsequently, the blots were incubated in Intercept Blocking Buffer for one hour at room temperature and thereafter in Anti-Oct-4 antibody (CST #2750; Lot #4) and IRDye 800CW Goat anti-Rabbit IgG (H + L). (a-a”) Individual linear range of detection for total protein and OCT-4 was determined for control cell extracts (a - a”) as well as for experimental cell extracts (b – b”).
 Combined linear range for total protein extract and OCT-4 protein detection was plotted for both cell extract types (c, d).
 CLR was identified at 4.5 micrograms for both cell types.
 Blocking buffer: Intercept Blocking Buffer (TBS); Intercept T20 (TBS) Antibody Diluent; Protein ladder: Chameleon duo ladder (LI-COR P/N 928-70000; Lot# C70803-03).
 Imager: Odyssey® CLx; resolution: 169 μm; Intensity: auto mode.

 This paper also provides you with the latest publication guidelines, so you can meet standards and obtain publishable data.
 Altogether, it is an essential resource that covers the core concepts in Western blotting and a comprehensive strategy for more accurate, publishable results.
-Keep the paper on hand to not only enhance your own quantitative data but to encourage unified practices, minimize error, and produce publishable data in the global scientific community as a whole.
+Keep the paper on hand to not only enhance your own quantitative data, but to also encourage unified practices, minimize error, and produce publishable data in the global scientific community as a whole.

 Powered by Froala Editor